Search by country or region

 Committee on the Rights of the Child (CRC)

-25. While welcoming the progress made in improving birth registration through the newly set up online birth registration system, and taking note of target 16.9 of the Sustainable Development Goals, the Committee recalls its previous recommendations and recommends that the State party:
+22. Taking note of target 16.9 of the Sustainable Development Goals, the Committee recalls its previous recommendation and urges the State party:

 Committee on the Elimination of Discrimination against Women (CEDAW)